-The Doctor of Education in Educational Leadership program is for applicants who wish to complete a course of study leading to a doctorate in educational leadership.
-Two concentrations are available: higher education or K-12 education.
+The Doctor of Education degree program is for applicants who wish to complete a course of study leading to a doctorate in leadership.
+Two majors are available: leadership in higher education or leadership in K-12 administration.
 Applicants with K-12 experience may complete a license for director of special education, principal, or superintendent.
-The degree program requires three years of coursework, participation in residencies, a completed dissertation, and the completion of 61 semester credits.
-Up to 12 credits of post-master's work may be accepted in transfer.
+The degree program requires three years of coursework, participation in residencies, a complete dissertation, and the completion of 61 semester credits.